DrCirpologe/DrCirpologe/README.md

 ---

-# 📂 PaperLess – NFC-gestützte Dokumenten- & Asset-Management-App
+# 📄 PaperLess – NFC-Powered Document & Asset Management App

-**Mein aktuelles Projekt:**
+**My current project:**
-PaperLess ist eine moderne App zur Verwaltung von Dokumenten und Gegenständen, entwickelt mit **Kotlin Multiplatform (KMP)**.
+PaperLess is a modern app for managing documents and assets, developed with **Kotlin Multiplatform (KMP)**.

-## 🌐 Cross-Plattform
+## 🌐 Cross-Platform
-Gemeinsame Geschäftslogik für **Android & iOS**
+Shared business logic for **Android & iOS**

-## 🛠️ Tech-Stack
+## 🛠️ Tech Stack
 KMP · Ktor · Koin · Coroutines · SwiftUI · Jetpack Compose · Firebase (Firestore & Authentication)

-## 🎯 Ziel
+## 🎯 Goal
-PaperLess ermöglicht Nutzern eine **effiziente Verwaltung von Dokumenten und Gegenständen**.
+PaperLess enables users to **efficiently manage documents and assets**.
-Funktionen im Überblick:
+Key features include:

-- **Dokumentenmanagement:**
+- **Document Management:**
-  - Erstellen von **Ordnern** mit klarer Struktur
+  - Create **folders** with a clear structure
-  - Speichern von **PDFs, Fotos, Videos und Texten**
+  - Store **PDFs, photos, videos, and text**
-  - Umwandeln von Fotos aus der Galerie in PDFs
+  - Convert photos from the gallery into PDFs

-- **NFC-gestützte Gegenstandsverwaltung:**
+- **NFC-Based Asset Management:**
-  - **Zuordnung, Verfolgung und Verwaltung** von Gegenständen über NFC-Tags
+  - **Assign, track, and manage** items using NFC tags
-  - Schnelles Öffnen oder Finden von Gegenständen durch NFC-Erkennung
+  - Quickly open or locate assets through NFC detection
-  - Ideal für Fahrzeuge, Werkzeuge, Schlüssel oder andere Assets
+  - Ideal for vehicles, tools, keys, or other assets
-  - **Intuitive Bedienung:** Alle Aktionen direkt in der App, ohne komplizierte Schritte
+  - **Intuitive Operation:** All actions are performed directly in the app, without complicated steps

-PaperLess kombiniert **digitale Dokumentenverwaltung** und **NFC-basierte Asset-Tracking-Funktionalität** in einer App für maximale Effizienz.
+PaperLess combines **digital document management** with **NFC-based asset tracking** in a single app for maximum efficiency.

 ---